kurniapangastutii/sport-footwear-analysis/README.md

 ## 🎯 Business Problems

-The company is experiencing **inconsistent sales performance**, with limited visibility into the factors that are either driving or hindering revenue growth.
+The company is experiencing **inconsistent sales performance**, with limited visibility into the factors driving or hindering revenue growth.
 To address this challenge, several key questions need to be explored:

 - Which brands contribute the most to overall performance?